Arranged in semi-quasi-sorta-alphabetical and chronological order.

 Absolute Cleavage: When "dressed" as Miku she leaves the vest undone, when she's wearing anything at all.

 Big Creepy-Crawlies: in the Bacterial Contamination PV, the nightmarish Vocaloids trade their mechanical appendages for organic spiny insectile limbs.
+In the Machine Muzik PV, she's accompanied by a large scorpion-like creature.

 Body Horror: Her legs, mouth, one eye, and an arm are grotesque cybernetic prostheses, and her other arm is disproportionately long, three-fingered, and skeletal.